m0d0nne11/modHOME/README.md

  has (essentially) no effect on other users who do not explicitly put it into effect via the Bmod script.

- Since local modifications/customizations are maintained under the parallel modHOME.custom directory the modHOME hierarchy is usually in pristine condition and should technically be usable even if its contents are set Read-Only; best example of a local customization would be .../PATH
+ Local modifications/customizations are maintained under the parallel modHOME.custom directory so the modHOME hierarchy is usually in pristine condition and should technically be usable even if its contents are set Read-Only; best example of a local customization would be .../PATH

- Since I generally don't leave precious files in the modHOME* hierarchies it should always be OK to delete them without notice if you feel the need to tidy things up, though it'd be good manners to talk to me first, if possible...  ;->
+ I generally don't leave precious files in the modHOME* hierarchies so it should always be OK to delete them without notice if you feel the need to tidy things up, though it'd be good manners to talk to me first, if possible...  ;->

  REMOVAL: